NerdWalletOSS/savage/README.md

   * `txid_current()`: System function that returns a monotonically increasing 64-bit int ID for current transaction

 Utilizing these two features allows for a much simpler implementation.
-Instead of storing `va_id` on the archived table, we store `version_id` (generated server-side using `txid_current()`) on both the archived and archive tables.
+Instead of storing `archive_id` on the archived table, we store `version_id` (generated server-side using `txid_current()`) on both the archived and archive tables.
 As a result, we don't need to select the max version (b/c it's handled server-side), and we don't need to update the archive row with `archive_id`.